pimsmath/vxml_site/content/authors/richey/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 ---
-Jacob Rickey is a postdoctoral researcher in the mathematics department at UBC.
+Jacob Richey is a postdoctoral researcher in the mathematics department at UBC.
 His research is in combinatorial probability.
 Recently, his research has been focused on two interacting particle systems (ARW and the parking process), and a recovery problem for simple random walk.